haraheri/sample-semantic-kernel-workshop/README.md

 Learn to how to connect an SK Agent to MCP:
 - Running your MCP server
-- Connecting SK to it
+- Using an Agent in Semantic Kernel to make calls to it

 **Key Notebooks:**
 - `03.1-intro-to-processes.ipynb`: Building stateful, event-driven AI processes